Caesarean section: Frequency

 Global rates of caesarean section are increasing.
 It doubled from 2003 to 2018 to reach 21%, and is increasing annually by 4%.
-The trend toward increasing rates is particularly strong in the middle and high-income countries.
+The trend toward increasing rates is particularly strong in middle and high-income countries.
 In southern Africa, the cesarean rate is less than 5%; while the rate is almost 60% in some parts of Latin America.
 The Canadian rate was 26% in 2005–2006.
 Australia has a high caesarean section rate, at 31% in 2007.
-At one time a rate of 10% to 15% was thought to be ideal; a rate of 19% may result in better outcomes.
+At one time, a rate of 10% to 15% was thought to be ideal; a rate of 19% may result in better outcomes.
 The World Health Organization officially withdrew its previous recommendation of a 15% C-section rate in June 2010.
 Their official statement read, "There is no empirical evidence for an optimum percentage.
 What matters most is that all women who need caesarean sections receive them."

 More than 50 nations have rates greater than 27%.
 Another 45 countries have rates of less than 7.5%.
 There are efforts to both improve access to and reduce the use of C-sections.
 Globally, 1% of all caesarean deliveries are carried out without medical need.
 Overall, the caesarean section rate was 25.7% for 2004–2008.

 There is no significant difference in caesarean rates when comparing midwife continuity care to conventional fragmented care.
 More emergency caesareans—about 66%—are performed during the day rather than the night.

 The rate has risen to 46% in China and to levels of 25% and above in many Asian, European and Latin American countries.
 In Brazil and Iran the caesarean section rate is greater than 40%.
 Brazil has one of the highest caesarean section rates in the world, with rates in the public sector of 35–45%, and 80–90% in the private sector.

 Europe

 Across Europe, there are differences between countries: in Italy, the caesarean section rate is 40%, while in the Nordic countries it is 14%.
 In the United Kingdom, in 2008, the rate was 24%.
 In Ireland the rate was 26.1% in 2009.

-In Italy, the incidence of caesarean sections is particularly high, although it varies from region to region.
+In Italy, the incidence of caesarean sections is particularly high; it varies from region to region.
 In Campania, 60% of 2008 births reportedly occurred via caesarean sections.
 In the Rome region, the mean incidence is around 44%, but can reach as high as 85% in some private clinics.